tommywalsh/csotp/README.md

 * The stock UI is designed for touchscreen apps, and no special settings are needed to hide mouse pointers, window manager decoration, etc.

-I picked Android over IOS because I happen to have an old Android device that was laying around.
+I picked Android over IOS et al because I happen to have an old Android device that was laying around.
 I only needed to add a simple 12V Bluetooth amplifier, which can be had for very cheap money.